jayavardhankaspa/Azure-ML-Training/README.md

 > **Vectors-**
 > A vector is simply an **array of numbers**, such as (1, 2, 3) or a nested array that contains other arrays of numbers, such as (1, 2, (1, 2, 3)).

+## Scaling data

+Scaling means transforming data within a scale (most commonly used are 0-1 and 1-100).
+As all of the data will be transformed uniformly to the required scale this wont impact the model's prediction outcome.

+Scaling will be done to improve the performance of the models training process as the data is now scaled to a smaller value.

+#### Conceptual Dilemmas:
+* When do we go with the scale of 1-100 in place of 0-1?
+* Is it required to propogate the training scalar for predictions using the test data?
+  * If the outcome is not changing with and without scaling data - it seems its not necessary to propogate.